mdbudd/bp-net/README.md

 ## JWT Authentication

 There is also a rudimentary Authentication system setup.
-There is currently a user hard coded into the `UserService`.
-Users could be stored in the database as an enhancement.
+Initial Users (connected via the `UserService`) are currently stored in the MS Sql/SQLite databases & seeded during build for development purposes.